Barbizon 63: 1970s

 The New York City government enacted a law in 1970 that banned gender discrimination in public places.
 The city's Human Rights Commission ruled in 1972 that hotels such as the Barbizon were not exempt from this law.
 The commission asked the Barbizon to start accepting male residents, but the New York City Council later passed an amendment exempting single-sex residential hotels from the law.
 Meanwhile, the Katharine Gibbs School had closed its dormitory at the Barbizon in the early 1970s, which caused occupancy to decrease significantly.
-By the time Connor resigned as the hotel's manager in 1972, the Barbizon was unprofitable, and its occupancy rate had declined to 40 percent.
-The hotel's restaurant continued to operate in the early 1970s, but management eventually closed the hotel's library, coffee shop, and restaurant.
+When Connor resigned as the hotel's manager in 1972, the Barbizon was unprofitable, and its occupancy rate had declined to 40 percent.
+The hotel's restaurant continued to operate in the early 1970s, but management closed the hotel's library, coffee shop, and restaurant.
 The construction of the 63rd Street subway lines was causing significant disruption to the hotel's business.
-Although assistant manager Mae Sibley told The Wall Street Journal that occupancy rates had decreased because young women "haven't any morals anymore", other women's hotels in New York City had similarly low occupancy rates.
+Assistant manager Mae Sibley told The Wall Street Journal that occupancy rates had decreased because young women "haven't any morals anymore".
+Other women's hotels in New York City also had low occupancy rates, but this was due to reduced tourism and the fact that many single-sex hotels had restrictive policies, which many women sought to avoid.